AITestingNL/zwerfafval/readme.md

   - `jupyter notebook --notebook-dir=.`

-You can open `zwerfafval.ipynb` to run the codes step by step
+In the browser with Jupyter Notebook you can open `zwerfafval.ipynb` to modify and run the codes step by step